council & constitution

 I. There shall be the following classes of membership:

-IV.
-Life Membership may be conferred on members of the Society who have retired from active work in oral and maxillofacial pathology.
+VI.
+Lifetime Membership may be conferred on members of the Society who have retired from active work in oral, maxillofacial or head and neck pathology.
 Proposals for the award of this category of membership will be considered in the first instance by the Council which will make recommendations to the next Annual General Meeting.

-V. Honorary Members and Life Members will not be required to pay a subscription.
+VIII.
+International, Honorary Members and Lifetime Members will not be required to pay a subscription.

 Article 4 - Officers